mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 ## Conclusion

 In this article, you learned how to use the library to manage asynchronous data fetched by your operations. `OperationClient` can hold the `OperationStore` instances for your queries, and you can utilize `OperationPath` to pattern match these stores.
-In addition to setting the value of a `OperationStore` directly, you also can decide to refetch the data for a query in order to keep it's state as fresh as possible.
+In addition to setting the value of an `OperationStore` directly, you also can decide to refetch the data for a query in order to keep it's state as fresh as possible.